 Soviet dictator Joseph Stalin, who was responsible for killing more than 20 million of his fellow countrymen, said that one death is a tragedy, 20 million deaths is a statistic.

 By that standard, my mother was a mere statistic.

 For me, it is very personal.
 She died because of a preventable mistake in her hospital care – someone left the bedrail down and failed to turn on the bed alarm.
 She fell during the early morning hours on the day she was to be discharged, fracturing her hip.
 Surgery followed 12 hours later and she never recovered.
 Weeks later she died peacefully in a magnificent hospice, but before she got to that point she suffered mightily.
 And, for the record, the additional cost to Medicare was significant for an event that should never have occurred.

-We did not sue.
+We were thinking about getting in contact with a lawyer like the ones from Boesen Law, however, we did not sue.
 Medical malpractice litigation does nothing to ensure that patient care will improve.
 When you go to the courthouse, it is just about the money.
-If anything, that approach drives the problem deeper underground.
+Of course, that money may be a substantial help to those affected by it, so they may wish to work with a medical malpractice lawyer Atlanta to get the justice that they feel they need.
+If anything, however, I feel that approach drives the problem deeper underground.

 CEOs and their leadership teams need to make eradicating mistakes a deeply personal commitment, in every meeting, in every interaction with nurses, ancillary personnel, and everyone else who gets a paycheck.
 They should also consider it a moral imperative to protect patients at every point in the process.